Aileen Plunket: Life

-In 1923, she and her sisters were sent on a world tour in her father's high masted yacht, Fantome II.
+In 1923, she and her sisters underwent a world tour in her father's high-masted yacht, Fantome II.
 All three of the girls married well.
-Her sisters went to live at the mansions of Clandeboye and Luggalla.
-When she married Brinsley Sheridan Plunket, her father bought her Luttrellstown Castle near Dublin.
+Her sisters went to live at the mansions of Clandeboye and Luggala.
+Her father bought her Luttrellstown Castle near Dublin after she married Hon.
+Brinsley Sheridan Bushe Plunket (1903-1941), second son of William Lee Plunket, 5th Baron Plunket, in 1927.

-Over the next 50 years, Plunket redesigned the interiors of Luttrellstown Castle using the service of Felix Harbord.
-The castle and particularly the dining room still reflect their changes.
+Over the next 50 years, Plunket redesigned the interiors of Luttrellstown Castle using the services of Felix Harbord.
+The castle and, particularly, the dining room still reflect their changes.

-Plunket held large parties including an extensive bar.
+Plunket held large parties, including an extensive bar.

 Her husband was killed during the war just after they had divorced in 1940.

-In 1956, she married the interior designer Valerian Stux-Rybar but this marriage lasted only until 1965.
-He was extravagant and Plunket's lifestyle had to be trimmed after her father died and death duties had to be paid.
+In 1956, she married the interior designer Valerian Stux-Rybar, but this ended in divorce in 1965.
+He was extravagant and Plunket's lifestyle had to be trimmed.
+This was in part after her father died in 1949 and death duties had to be paid.
 She sold the castle in 1983 and retired to residences at Elveden Hall and London.
 She died on 31 March 1999.